Council of governors

 Governors are also members of different sub-committees looking at areas like strategy, membership recruitment and nominations.
 Membership of these committees depends on the amount of time each governor has to spare.

 The below provides information on the upcoming governor elections.
-(Update as of 25 November 2019)
+(Updated as of 13 October 2021)

 Contact your governor

 You can contact your governor by clicking on the link below.